-Living a short time overseas made me aware of how hard the rest of the world works to feed and provide for the U.S. Whether it be food, clothes, goods, etc, we are unbelievably dependent on other countries to sustain our way of life.
-While there we met palm and banana farm workers who could barely feed their families 3 meals a day.
+Living a short time overseas made me aware of how hard the rest of the world works to feed and provide for the U.S. Whether it be food, clothes, goods, etc., Americans are unbelievably dependent on other countries to sustain our way of life.
+While working with non-profits in Costa Rica, I met palm and banana farm workers who could barely feed their families 3 meals a day.
 They worked long hours for around $20 a day in order to send us cheap bananas and cheap palm oil.

 The Good Fill exists to offer more sustainable alternatives to items we all use or dispose of on a regular basis.
-The store has some of my favorite low-waste essentials if you can't find them second-hand or sold near you.
+The store has some of my favorite low-waste essentials.
 The basics - no more, no less.
-We all need to eat, use a toothbrush and we all need to clean our bodies, homes, and bathrooms but we don't need a million products to do so and we don't need toxic plastic ones either!
+We all need to eat, use a toothbrush, and we all need to clean our bodies, homes, and bathrooms but we don't need a million products to do so and we don't need toxic, plastic ones either!
 The blog invites you along a journey of tackling different topics surrounding sustainability in our own lives.